Softcatala/translation-memory-tools/docs/technical_design.rst

 * Translations memories are build using GNU Text (msgcat)
 * When the process is finished we generate a TMX from the PO file

-Limations:

-* msgcat is slow with large files (e.g. KDE or GNOME)
-* To convert to PO we use the translation toolkit.
-For XML you need to specify the format but we do not.
-* PO as native format is limited.
-For example, to indicate the source of the translation (we use a comment)

 Searchable index
 ================